-The Hetch Hetchy Regional Water System is owned and operated by the San Francisco Public Utilities Commission.
+The Hetch Hetchy Water and Power System is owned and operated by the San Francisco Public Utilities Commission.
 It provides on average about 265,000 acre-feet of water to 2.6 million people in 29 Bay Area cities spread across Santa Francisco, Santa Clara, Alameda, and San Mateo counties.

 The Hetch Hetchy Water and Power system includes 280 miles of pipelines, over 60 miles of tunnels, 11 reservoirs, five pump stations and two water treatment plants.